TxMQ/ibm-mq-helm-chart/README.md

 `oc create secret docker-registry image-pull-secret --docker-username=<u> --docker-password=<p> --docker-email=<e>`

-**deploy hashicorp vault and configure secrets**

-see vault integration.

-### deploy openldap
-if there is no external ldap server, deploy open ldap

-### TxMQ mq helm chart.
+### TxMQ MQ helm chart.

-Helm chart is configured with a number of yaml objects.
-These yaml objects can be grouped together in one or more files.

-There are a number of files that are passed as input to the helm chart: values.yaml, mqscic.yaml, qmini.yaml, and mq.yaml.

-values.yaml file specifies basic kubernetes settings for the queue manager under `.Values.qmspec object.` It also contains `.Values.webuser` object to configure mq web console service.

-You can pass mqsc commands to be executed at queue manager startup by placing it in the `mqscic.yaml` file under `.Values.mqscic` object.

-You can pass qmini parameters to configure queue manager in the qmini.yaml file by configuring `.Values.qmini` object.

-Txmq chart defines an abstraction over mq configuration that you can place in mq.yaml file under `.Values.mq` object.

-To install txmq mq chart use helm:
+To make it easier to work with the TxMQ chart configuration, yaml objects are grouped into a number of files and are available in the `values` directory.<br>

+- qmgr.yaml
+- vault.yaml
+- qmini.yaml
+- mqscic.yaml
+- mq.yaml

+*qmgr.yaml* defines basic kubernetes and queue manager configuration.<br>

+All other files are optional.<br>

+Use `helm` command to install TxMQ chart.<br>

-`helm install -f values.yaml [-f mqscic.yaml] [-f qmini.yaml] [-f mq.yaml] release mqchart/`
+`helm install -f qmgr.yaml [-f vault.yaml] [-f mqscic.yaml] [-f qmini.yaml] [-f mq.yaml] release mqchart/`

-The only required file is `values.yaml`.
+**Dependencies**<br>
+Ldap server is required.<br>
+You can either use existing LDAP server or deploy openldap chart.<br>

+Hashicorp vault is recommended.
+You can either use existing vault, or deploy hashicorp vault chart.<br>

+**Examples and Reference**<br>

 **Secrets.**<br>
 Secrets are used for LDAP authentication and TLS keys and certificates.